Chapter 15

 5-6 … David responded to the story by telling Nathan that the rich man deserved to be killed and should pay back to the poor man four times of what the lamb was worth.

 7-12 … God, through Nathan, told David that he is the rich man.
-He told David that because he had Uriah killed by the sword, the sword will not leave David's house, that is family.
-In addition, God told King David that He will allow David's wives be taken, in broad daylight, by someone close to him.
+He told David that because he had Uriah killed by the sword, the sword will not leave David's house.
+In addition God will allow David's wives be taken, in broad daylight, by someone close to him.

 2 Samuel 12:15